daniilsorokin/language-identifier/README.md

 a different Wikipedia dataset from Lui and Baldwin (2011) was used (the Wikipedia A partition is used for training and the Wikipedia B partition for the development).

+**Results**

-NP classifier accuracy on the Wikipedia dataset from Baldwin and Lui (2010):
+Development set: Wikipedia dataset from Baldwin and Lui (2011)

-Liblinear classifier accuracy on the Wikipedia dataset from Baldwin and Lui (2010):
+Test set:        Wikipedia dataset from Baldwin and Lui (2010)

+NP classifier accuracy on the development set:        0.841

+NP classifier accuracy on the test set:               0.767

+Liblinear classifier accuracy on the development set: 0.960

+Liblinear classifier accuracy on the test set:        0.783

+These numbers are comparable with results reported by Baldwin and Lui (2010) on the Wikipedia dataset.

 ### References